chrishunt/stories/src/markdown/2019-01-30-3-times-to-maupin.md

 The response to Jeremy's post on Facebook was swift and plentiful.
 Many people (who we've never met) identified the dog as Baxter and provided our contact information.
-They recognized his face from other posts on social media and from fliers that were shared around town.
-Jeremy did not see these messages, however, because cell service isn't that great out there in Maupin.
+They recognized his face from other posts on social media and from fliers that were shared around town in Maupin.
+Jeremy did not see these messages, however, because cell service isn't that great on the ranch.

 </div>